-Only Michelle Obama Knows For Sure – Why Barack’s Hair Appears Full Gray On Vacation?
-[Opinion]
+Why Does Barack’s Hair Appear Full Gray On Vacation?
+Only Michelle Obama Knows For Sure [Opinion]

 — SCHAFER (@Tee033) April 1, 2017

-According to Travel and Leisure Magazine, the former president and first lady started their extended journey the day after Trump’s inauguration, Barack Obama flew to Palm Springs to play some golf.
+According to Travel and Leisure Magazine, the former president and first lady started their extended journey the day after Trump’s inauguration when Barack Obama flew to Palm Springs to play some golf.
 He followed his golf outing with a trip to Richard Branson’s private island in the British Virgin Islands.

-From Branson’s place he went home for a short stay.
+From Branson’s place, he went home for a short stay.
 Travel and Leisure writes, “He briefly returned to Washington, DC before taking off for French Polynesian last month, with a brief stopover in his home state of Hawaii.”

-From there the couple traveled to Brando, a private island resort, once owned by Marlon Brando.
+From there, the couple traveled to Brando, a private island resort, once owned by Marlon Brando.
 It is now opened as an “eco-friendly resort.”
 It is on the island of Tetiaroa, which is about 30 miles off the coast of Tahiti.

 While the Twitter posts are in French, a picture is worth a thousand words.
-Check out this boating scene below as Barack comes up a ladder from the water, he is going to be elbow to elbow with the Secret Service people on the vessel’s deck.
+Check out this boating scene below as Barack comes up a ladder from the water, where he is going elbow to elbow with the Secret Service people on the vessel’s deck.
 Does this look relaxing?
 It appears unless someone gets up to give him a seat, he will be left standing in that crowd.

 #TNTVTop5 Escapade à Moorea pour Barack Obama https://t.co/dS5HgNmDpE